joao-silveira/joao-silveira/README.md

 * [IETS3](https://github.com/IETS3/iets3.opensource)
 * [Mbeddr](https://github.com/mbeddr)

-And last but not least, the holly grail of languages workbenches, an opensource effort to build a web and cloud based language workbench:[modelix](https://github.com/modelix/modelix).
+And last but not least, the holly grail of languages workbenches, an opensource effort to build a web and cloud based language workbench: [modelix](https://github.com/modelix/modelix).

 ## Stuff I read